Exocist/ICON-1.45-WIP/README.md

+28/06/2023 - Sheet update: Added gear, split trophies from abilities and relics from traits.
+You will need to drag out new actors to make gear work.
+Will also need to drag out new relics/trophies.

 27/06/2023 - All foes finished and rules reference updated.
 Next step will be adding gear and fixing up some junk code.

 25/06/2023 - Lowlanders added